Loyalty in fuel retail: What makes a fuel rewards program successful?

 What offers and rewards are valued the most in the fuel loyalty program?

-Here’re a few examples of the most desired rewards in the fuel programs:
+Here’re a few examples of the most desired rewards in the gas station rewards programs:

 • Paying with points